Best practices to avoid the spread of coronavirus for seasonal workers on fruit and vegetable farms

 - Government guidance must be followed where symptoms are identified

 - Employers should consider reviewing their absence policy, ensuring they have a robust system in place to identify workers that are absent and have a process to follow up on any absences that have not been reported or are suspected to be related to coronavirus

 - The principles of social distancing should be used at all times

-- If social distancing is not possible, consider using the social distancing in the workplace during coronavirus (COVID-19): sector guidance
+- If social distancing is not possible, follow the working safely during coronavirus (COVID-19) guidance

 - If essential, organise as small a group of workers as possible who live and work on site into fixed groups that work and live together, known as ‘cohorts’, which then do not mix with other groups.
 Where a cohort lives and works together, it can be considered as a ‘household’.
 Workers who travel to the farm each day could also be grouped into cohorts that always work together, although social distancing measures would still apply in the workplace

 - This practice is encouraged to minimise any potential spread of coronavirus, as well as to ensure maximum business continuity where symptoms are identified in an individual

 - There is no set definition of a cohort in terms of group size (although there should preferably be as few people in a group as possible) or types of workers.
 Businesses may choose how best to apply cohorting in a proportionate way to accommodate risk factors relevant to their business

 - Every effort should be made to secure single-occupancy accommodation for workers.
 If single-occupancy accommodation is not possible, occupancy in each shared space should be as low as possible and organised in cohorts.
 Such cohorts should be as small as possible and kept separate from other cohorts